Schönburg family: History

-For several hundred years, the lords of Schönburg (Saale) have appeared in the history of southwestern Saxony, beginning in 1130, with the mention of Ulricus de Schunenberg (also Sconenberg).
+For hundreds of years, the lords of Schönburg have appeared in the history of southwestern Saxony, beginning in 1130, with the mention of Ulricus de Schunenberg (also Sconenberg).

 Expansion of the house

-The lords of Schönburg acquired several possessions over the centuries: Glauchau, where they had built a castle as an imperial fief around 1170, came into their ownership in 1256.
+The lords of Schönburg acquired several possessions over the centuries.
+Glauchau, where they had built a castle as an imperial fief around 1170, came into their ownership in 1256.
 They owned Lichtenstein since 1286, Waldenburg since 1378, the county of Hartenstein since 1406 and the lordships of Penig and Wechselburg since 1543.
 They received the lordship of Rochsburg Castle in 1548 in trade for Lohmen, Wehlen, Hohnstein and Kriebstein.

 Jurisdiction and privileges

-The territory of Schönburg overlapped into Saxony, Bohemia, and eventually Thuringia and all of it fell under the legal jurisdiction of the Holy Roman Empire of the German Nation.
+The territory of Schönburg overlapped into Saxony, Bohemia and eventually Thuringia, and all of it fell under the legal jurisdiction of the Holy Roman Empire of the German Nation.
 Consequently, the lords of Schönburg had different status in different areas under their possession, depending on whether there was over-lordship, and to whom.
-They were counted among the noble estates of the Holy Roman Empire of the German Nation, and to the landed estates in the Kingdom of Saxony.
+They were counted among the noble estates of the Holy Roman Empire, and to the landed estates in the Kingdom of Saxony.